Plan the Perfect July Getaway: Top National Parks to Visit This Summer

 Acadia National Park in Maine features a serene scene with a river in the foreground and rocky terrain nearby.
 Beyond, green hills rise in the background, adding depth to the landscape.

-Although a popular month for the park, July is the perfect time to explore Acadia’s rugged coastline, granite peaks, and pristine lakes.
 Drive the Park Loop Road, hike to the summit of Cadillac Mountain, and enjoy breathtaking views of the Atlantic Ocean.
-It’s a great option for those that want nice weather, but it’s far enough north that you won’t find the same heat as some of the desert Parks.
+It’s a great option for those who want nice weather, but it’s far enough north that you won’t find the same heat as some of the desert parks out west.

 Grand Teton National Park, Wyoming